 Neither of these breeds is suited to a novice dog owner, as they are both very stubborn and independent, which means that if they aren’t in the mood for a training session, they aren’t going to take one bit of notice!
 Everything is done on Shepherd or Mastiff time with these guys.
 Luckily though, they are both food orientated and could be persuaded with a treat or two, but just be sure not to feed them too many!

 They are also seriously territorial by nature, which means that they both need to be socialized from an early age to ensure that they do not become overly aggressive or protective.
-Once outside of the family home, they will not feel the need to protect anywhere near as much as they do at home, so be sure to take them outside into unfamiliar surroundings and introduce them to other dogs and people on a regular basis.
+Once outside of the family home, they will not feel the need to protect themselves as much as they do at home, so be sure to take them outside into unfamiliar surroundings and introduce them to other dogs and people on a regular basis.

 They both need a firm leader who can commit to lifelong training, and if either breed sniffs out any weakness in your personality or training, then they will assume the role of pack leader, which in turn leads to behavioral problems.
 As a result, both breeds would benefit from obedience training with other dogs around, instill discipline, and understand that they are not in charge.